CESNET/libyang/tests/fuzz/README.md

 To add AFL instrumentation when compiling the programs, the AFL clang-fast compiler should be used with the following cmake option:

-It is reccomended to set the build type to Release, since otherwise the fuzzer will detect failed asserts as crashes.
+It is recommended to set the build type to Release, since otherwise the fuzzer will detect failed asserts as crashes.

 ```
 $ cmake -DENABLE_BUILD_FUZZ_TARGETS=ON -DCMAKE_BUILD_TYPE=Release -DCMAKE_C_COMPILER=path_to_afl/afl-clang-fast ..